ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/java-interoperability/call-java-code-from-ballerina.md

 - The argument list specifies the Java class names.

 The `bindgen` tool generates bindings for:
-- the specified Java classes
+- The specified Java classes
-- the Java classes exposed in the public APIs of all the specified classes
+- The Java classes exposed in the public APIs of all the specified classes

 Before you move on to the next step, verify the generated code.